-- Information: We provided information and news on the science, provision and usage of PrEP throughout Europe, including summaries of the most important studies our PrEP and sexually transmitted infections briefing is a thorough evidence review examining the role of PrEP in reported rises in STIs.
-This is in addition to numerous news articles we have written and published on the aidsmap website, bringing the latest developments in PrEP to a broad audience. - Advocacy resources: We provided materials to support activists our PrEP & drug resistance is intended to support our allies in dealing with concerns raised about PrEP, as a scientifically accurate and easy to use resource. - Policy support: We continued facilitating the efforts to establish PrEP programmes in countries such as Ukraine and Hungary, replicating our catalytic role in Spain, Portugal, Georgia and Poland.
+- •Information: We provided information and news on the science, provision and usage of PrEP throughout Europe, including summaries of the most important studies our PrEP and sexually transmitted infections briefing is a thorough evidence review examining the role of PrEP in reported rises in STIs.
+This is in addition to numerous news articles we have written and published on the aidsmap website, bringing the latest developments in PrEP to a broad audience. - Advocacy resources: We provided materials to support activists.
+For example, our PrEP and drug resistance briefing is intended to support our allies with scientifically accurate information to deal with concerns raised about PrEP. - Policy support: We continued facilitating the efforts to establish PrEP programmes in countries such as Ukraine and Hungary, replicating our catalytic role in Spain, Portugal, Georgia and Poland. - Meetings: PrEP in Europe's second summit meeting took place in Warsaw, Poland on 10-12 October 2019, with a smaller pre-meeting the day before and a Steering Committee meeting the day after.
+The first summit meeting had been in Amsterdam in February 2018.